JustAlittleWolf/LectureDownloader/README.md

 # Lecture Downloader

-This is a server utility written in [deno](https://deno.com/) to download lectures streamed with the hls protocol.
+This is a server utility written in [deno](https://deno.com/) to automatically download lectures streamed with the hls protocol.

 To configure this to your needs, modify the `tasks.json` file: